Measure data aggregated across users with the Attribution Reporting API and the Private Aggregation API.

 Before the worker can aggregate, attestation is required from the coordinator.
 If the worker passes attestation, the decryption keys will be provided.

-The aggregation worker decrypts and aggregates data from the aggregatable reports, along with noised data (a privacy mechanism for data).
+The aggregation worker decrypts and aggregates data from the aggregatable reports, along with noised data.

 Engage and share feedback